Madhurboard/Madhurboard/README.md

 # 💫 About Me:
 👋 Hi there!
 I’m Madhur!<br>
-🎉 Welcome to my GitHub corner where creativity meets code and where bugs are just features in disguise! 🐛 😄 I love diving into new technologies like Scrooge McDuck dives into his money vault! 💰 🌱 Currently on an epic quest to conquer Machine Learning and Android development. 🧙‍♂️ 📫 Shoot me an email at: madhurpatil73@gmail.com
+🎉 Welcome to my GitHub corner where creativity meets code and where bugs are just features in disguise! 🐛<br>
+😄 I love diving into new technologies like Scrooge McDuck dives into his money vault! 💰<br>
+🌱 Currently on an epic quest to conquer Machine Learning and Android development. 🧙‍♂️<br>
+📫 Shoot me an email at: madhurpatil73@gmail.com<br>
-⚡ Fun fact: Photography and Music for life. 🎶📸
+⚡ Fun fact: Photography and Music for life. 🎶📸<br>

 ## 🌐 Socials: